zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 Multiple Databases with Active Record
 =====================================

-This guide covers using multiple databases with your Rails application.
+This guide covers using multiple databases with your Zoisite application.

 After reading this guide you will know: